The Best Fundraising Tips for Small Businesses

 For additional tips read the US Chamber of Commerce’s blog post How to Create a Successful GoFundMe.

 4. Keep supporters in the loop

 One of the most important parts of any fundraiser is keeping supporters updated.
 To do that, make sure you post frequent fundraiser updates to tell supporters how you’re using donations to help your business.
-Feel free to get creative with your updates—share an image or a video that provides a visual component to accompany written text.
+Feel to get creative with your updates—share an image or a video that provides a visual component to accompany written text.

 As a small business, here are a few unique types of updates you can share on your fundraiser: a blurb about how funds are helping specific employees, a story about how funds are aiding specific aspects of your business such as paying the rent or electricity bill, or even thank you shoutouts to specific donors.
 Keep in mind that compelling updates can even inspire repeat donations from past donors.